colin6756/genepage-insight/README.md

 usage: genepage-insight.py [-h] file list species
 ```
 The **mandatory arguments** are:
 * File.
 A plain text file containinig a list of input genes line by line.
 An example text file used for tutorial is example_list.txt.
+Example_list.txt contains a list of the first 5 wheat genes belonging to solstice and skyfall variety from [CerealsDB](http://www.cerealsdb.uk.net/cerealgenomics/CerealsDB/indexNEW.php) returned by a [prior investigation](https://github.com/colinliCitrolius/team3/blob/master/scores.tab).

 * List.
 A plain text file containing one or more short description (one or two words) of the phenotype or phenotypes the genes of interest might potentially be influencing, listed line by line.
 An example list, mock_keyword_list.txt can be found in the repository.